jaffar8989/Data-Analysis/SPE Bootcamp/Final Project/electrical-asset-intelligence/Final_Project_Report.md

 The project presents comprehensive results across seven analytical categories, demonstrating the practical value of prescriptive maintenance in midstream operations.

+#### Results source of truth

+For reviewers: the most up-to-date and most accurate metrics, plots, and tuned settings are in the Jupyter notebooks.
+If any value in this report differs from a notebook, trust the notebook.

+**Notebook index**
+- `notebooks/01_data_exploration.ipynb` – exploratory analysis, statistics, and sanity checks
+- `notebooks/02_anomaly_detection.ipynb` – LSTM autoencoder training and anomaly scoring
+- `notebooks/03_hyperparameter_tuning.ipynb` – Bayesian optimization for classifiers
+- `notebooks/04_reinforcement_learning_scheduling.ipynb` – Q-learning maintenance scheduling
+- `notebooks/05_prescriptive_engine_demo.ipynb` – end to end prescriptive workflow

 #### **Comprehensive Results Architecture**

 **1. Model Evaluation Results** (`results/1.
 Model Evaluation/`)